campbell-frost/supacrud/README.md

 4. **Delete**: Remove records from the table
 5. **All**: Add CRUD operations for all of the above

-For each table, supaCRUD generates corresponding .ts files in the data/<table-name>/ directory containing the CRUD operations for that table.
-This allows you to easily integrate these operations into your TypeScript projects.
+For each table, supaCRUD generates corresponding .ts files in the `data/<table-name>/` directory containing the CRUD operations for that table.

 ## First-Time Setup (current implementation)